 ‘Tis the Season for Gifts

 Mint chocolate lip scrub also makes a great DIY Christmas gift.
 It’s affordable to make, yet it can look (and smell) so luxurious.
-Little glass jars are one of my favorite ways to package scrubs when gifting.
+Little glass jars, like these, are one of my favorite ways to package scrubs when gifting.
 You could include it in a gift basket with items like body butter, homemade soap, and body scrub.
 Or use it as a stocking stuffer.

 How to Use DIY Lip Scrub